Skip to main content

 What We Know

-- If you are enrolled in a current program and have borrowed a GradPLUS loan before July 1, 2026, you will still be able to access GradPLUS for up to three additional years or until your program ends—whichever comes first.
+• If you are enrolled in a current program and have borrowed a Federal Direct Loan (Unsubsidized or PLUS) before July 1, 2026, you will still be able to access GradPLUS during the Limited Exception Period as described below.

-- This “grandfathering” applies only to loans borrowed for your current program.
+• This limited exception applies only to loans borrowed for your current program.
 If you borrowed GradPLUS for a previous program and start a new one after July 1, 2026, you won’t be eligible for the loan in your new program.

 New Graduate Loan Limits Are Coming